wepelham3/sack2/README.md

 - `fnr_names` to find and replace patterns in names of a dataframe
 - `key` to create a random alphanumeric key
 - `tstamp` to create a timestamp
+- `to_missind` to recode target column in dataframe to indicator of missingness

 ### Workflow functions: